What exactly does a community artist do?

 Hilary is a key contributor to Activate Cambridge (Cambridge City Council funded project that offers young people the opportunity to engage with the arts and cultural venues across Cambridge).
 She says “Activate is effective because it connects the young people to the city, giving a sense of belonging and identity through embedding arts and culture into their lives.”

-Acutely aware of Cambridge’s social divide Hilary tells me: “There are communities in Cambridge where young people don’t feel like the city centre belongs to them at all, and are unaware that the museums and theatres offer them anything.
-Ultimately, Activate Cambridge helps to empower these young people to have their say, increasing democracy and lessening this divide.”
+Acutely aware of Cambridge’s social divide Hilary tells me: “There are communities in Cambridge where young people don’t feel like the city center belongs to them at all, and are unaware that the museums and theatres offer them anything.
+Ultimately, Activate Cambridge helps to empower these young people to have their say, increasing democracy, and lessening this divide.”

 Hilary is a vehement supporter of Extinction Rebellion, and its commitment to protest about the planet’s degradation.
 Hence she is raising awareness by developing pop-up workshops to take into schools and museums.
 I ask Hilary what her ideal job would be.
 She is a rebel at heart: “I’d love to have a Cambridge Peoples’ Museum of Activism.
 It would have arts and creativity at its core and focus on social justice and social change with young people actively involved.”